Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: Introduction

-On the other hand, non-commutative (NC) geometry has been proposed as a potential avenue for incorporating quantum gravitational corrections into classical spacetime \cite{Ahluwalia:1993dd,Doplicher:1994zv,Doplicher:1994tu}.
-Inspired by string theory \cite{Seiberg:1999vs,Ardalan:1998ce} and non-perturbative formulations of quantum gravity\cite{Kempf:1994su,AmelinoCamelia:2008qg}, NC geometry suggests that the coordinates of spacetime may not commute at high energy scales.
-There are many different methods that are specifically devised for dealing with the deformed structures of space-time \cite{Douglas:2001ba,Szabo:2001kg,Aschieri:2005zs,connes2019}.
-In this paper we use the coordinate coherent state formalism, which replaces point-like sources with smeared distributions governed by a Gaussian profile \cite{Snyder:1946qz,Smailagic:2003yb,Smailagic:2003rp}.
-This approach leads to regular black hole solutions\cite{Nicolini:2005vd,Ansoldi:2006vg,Nicolini:2008aj,Nicolini:2009gw}.
-Not only QNMs include the intrinsic information about the black holes parameters, but also carry information about the properties of the underlying spacetime structure, \ie the deviation of the spacetime structure from the usual notion of smooth spacetime manifold should be imprinted in the QNM's spectra.
+On the other hand, non-commutative (NC) geometry has been proposed as a potential avenue for incorporating quantum gravitational corrections into classical spacetime \cite{Ahluwalia:1993dd,Doplicher:1994zv}.
+Inspired by string theory \cite{Seiberg:1999vs,Ardalan:1998ce} and non-perturbative formulations of quantum gravity \cite{Kempf:1994su,AmelinoCamelia:2008qg}, NC geometry suggests that the coordinates of spacetime may not commute at high energy scales.
+There are many different methods specifically devised for dealing with the deformed structures of spacetime \cite{Douglas:2001ba,Szabo:2001kg,Aschieri:2005zs,connes2019}.
+In this paper, we use the coordinate coherent state formalism \cite{Snyder:1946qz,Smailagic:2003yb,Smailagic:2003rp}.
+This approach leads to regular black hole solutions \cite{Nicolini:2005vd,Ansoldi:2006vg}.
+QNMs contain intrinsic information about black hole parameters and also carry information about the properties of the underlying spacetime structure, i.e., deviations of the spacetime structure from the usual notion of a smooth spacetime manifold should be imprinted in the QNM spectra.

-Our main motivation in this paper is investigating the QNMs of perturbations of a scalar field, non-minimally coupled to curvature tensors, in the background of a non-commutative Schwarzschild (NC-Sch) black hole.
-We analyze two different scenarios: \textit{In Scalar model}, the scalar field is coupled non-minimally to the Ricciscalar $R$ of the black hole geometry.
-The field's equation reduces to a Klein-Gordon equation with a modified mass term which shows curvature-dependent corrections to the dynamics of probe field. \textit{In Tensor model}, the field's derivatives are non-minimally coupled to the Einstein tensor $G^{\mu\nu}$ of the geometry.
-It should be noticed that in both scenarios the NC-Sch black hole background has not been affected by interacting with the real scalar field (no backreaction on the geometry as a test field).
-In other words, the couplings would bring just more realistic approximation to the behavior of the field near the black hole.
+Our main motivation in this paper is to investigate the QNMs of perturbations of a scalar field, non-minimally coupled to curvature tensors, in the background of a non-commutative Schwarzschild (NC-Sch) black hole.
+We analyze two different scenarios.
+In the \textit{scalar-coupled model}, the scalar field is coupled non-minimally to the Ricci scalar $R$ of the black hole geometry.
+The field equation reduces to a Klein-Gordon equation with a modified mass term, which introduces curvature-dependent corrections to the dynamics of the probe field.
+In the \textit{tensor-coupled model}, the field derivatives are non-minimally coupled to the Einstein tensor $G_{\mu\nu}$ of the geometry.
+It should be noted that in both scenarios, the NC-Sch black hole background remains unaffected by the interaction with the real scalar field, i.e., we treat the scalar field as a test field and neglect backreaction on the geometry.